Rangers stun Dortmund as Barca and Napoli draw in Europa League

 Ferran Torres converted the penalty with confidence for his first goal at Camp Nou for Barcelona but his cool deserted him as he hit two good chances over the bar as Barcelona dominated the closing stages.

-In Saint Petersburg, all the goals came in the first 38 minutes as Real Betis, hoping to reach the final in their home city, won 3-2 against Zenit.
+The next three goals came in four minutes just before half time.

+Mislav Orsic levelled for the visitors but Sevilla quickly replied through Lucas Ocampos and Anthony Martial, with his first goal since arriving from Manchester United.

-Zenit, who have played only friendlies since their last Russian League game on December 12, looked rusty at the start.
+Zenit, who have played only friendlies since their last Russian League game on December 12, looked rusty at the start conceding to Guido Rodriguez and Willian Jose in the first 18 minutes.

-Guido Rodriguez outleapt and outmuscled the home defence to head in a free kick after eight minutes.

-Ten minutes after that, the Zenit defence backed off as Willian Jose advanced from the half way line before drilling in a shot fro the edge of the penalty area.

 Artem Dzyuba and Malcolm brought Zenit level with goals three minutes apart, but the home team then presented Betis with the winner in the 41st minute.

-Goalkeeper Mikhail Gorchakov's weak pass to Yaroslav Rakitskyy put the defender under pressure and Aitor Ruibal pounced to steal the ball and slide a pass to Andres Guardado who curled the ball into the goal.
+Aitor Ruibal ambushed Yaroslav Rakitskyy and found Andres Guardado who curled the ball into the goal.

 In Tiraspol, Braga dominated possession and had more goal attempts, but Sheriff won 2-0.

-In the 43rd minute, the home team had a goal ruled out for offside by VAR which also showed a handball by Andre Castro.

-Luxembourg midfielder Sebastien Thill converted.
-With Braga pressing, Sheriff sealed victory on the counter-attack in the 83rd minute with a goal by their Adama Traore.
+Luxembourg midfielder Sebastien Thill converted a first-half penalty and with Braga pressing, Sheriff sealed victory on the counter-attack in the 83rd minute with a goal by their Adama Traore.

-In the Conference League, Rapid Vienna scored twice in the first 16 minutes and despite playing the last 25 minutes with 10 men, beat Vitesse Arnhem 2-1.

-Danes Midtjylland won 1-0 at home to Greek side PAOK, PSV Eindhoven won at home by the same score against Maccabi Tel Aviv.
+In the Europa Conference League, Celtic had a less distinguished evening than their Glasgow rivals, losing 3-1 at home to Norway's Bodo/Glimt.

+Leicester responded after Vito Hammershoj-Mistrati of Randers cancelled an earlier Wilfried Ndidi goal just before half time.

 © 2022 AFP